Ron Wasserman: Return to Power Rangers

-Wasserman returned to solo work in 2005, and even returned to the Power Rangers franchise in 2005, composing the theme song for the thirteenth Power Rangers season, Power Rangers S.P.D..
+Wasserman returned to solo work in 2005, and even returned to the Power Rangers franchise that same year, composing the theme song for the thirteenth Power Rangers season, Power Rangers S.P.D..
 News of his involvement reached the fanbase and demo versions of the theme were leaked, upsetting Disney executives.
-According to Linkara in his "History of Power Rangers" show after contacting Wasserman he also submitted 2 demos for Power Rangers Mystic Force a rock theme and a rap theme, he had first submitted the rock theme and originally the producers at Disney approved of it, but later contacted him saying they were seeking something more of a rap genre thus leading him to creating and submitting a rap theme to them which they in turn rejected, although Wasserman admits that his rap theme wasn't very good.
+According to content creator Linkara in his web series "History of Power Rangers", Wasserman also submitted demos for the fourteenth season, Power Rangers Mystic Force.
+He had first submitted the rock theme and though the producers at Disney approved, he would later be told they were seeking something more rap-oriented; thus, leading him to create and submit a rap theme which they also rejected.
 Since Disney were not going to be using the themes for the series he posted the demos online for the fans.